-Graduate students are expected to be aware of and satisfy all regulations governing their work and study at the university.
+Graduate students are expected to be aware of and satisfy all regulations governing their work and study at the university, including all of the policies outlined in the Graduate Catalog.
 The following links provide important and useful information: Hilltopics Student Handbook, The University of Tennessee Graduate Catalog, the Graduate Student Appeal Procedure, and Fellowships, Assistantships, and Other Funding Sources.